Chapter 16.

 Moral Ambition as a Driving Force

 This contemporary understanding resonates with the historical development of civil society.
 The driving forces behind transformative social movements were often individuals imbued with a sense of moral purpose and a desire to rectify injustices.
-Their personal ambitions became linked with a commitment to the greater good, mirroring Bregman’s assertion that true fulfilment lies in directing one’s abilities toward meaningful impact.
+Their personal ambitions became linked with a commitment to the greater good, mirroring the assertion that true fulfilment lies in directing one’s abilities toward meaningful impact.
 The enduring legacy of ethical societies and the humanist movement further exemplifies this moral ambition.

 The Enduring Power of Civil Society